 Thrift Savings Plan is the retirement savings plan used by the federal government – similar to many 401k plans.
 The Thrift Savings has one of the lowest administration fees of any retirement plan available and the plan is only available to federal employees.

-Of course, you can also roll your Thrift Savings Plan into a different private retirement plan.
+You can also roll your Thrift Savings Plan into a different private retirement plan.
 All of the standard early withdraw options are still available to you after you leave the federal government.

 What is the Federal Government Vesting Period?